 Seattle Center Festál presents CroatiaFest in partnership with CroatiaFest.
-The festival, held annually on the first Sunday of October, features music, dance, historical exhibits, marketplace, art gallery, genealogy workshops, and more.
+The festival is held annually on the first Sunday of October.

-The festival presents Croatian culture through continuous music & dance performances on the main stage of the Armory by some of the finest Croatian musicians, singers and dance ensembles from the Pacific Northwest, Canada and beyond.
+The festival presents Croatian culture through music and dance performances by the finest Croatian musicians, singers and dance ensembles from the Pacific Northwest, Canada and beyond.
 Museum quality exhibits tell the story of the Croatian American immigrant experience through historical photos, artifacts, traditional costumes and folk instruments.
-Croatian gifts and merchandise are available for purchase from a variety of vendors in the marketplace, and attendees can enjoy cooking demonstrations of traditional foods by Croatian chefs.
+Croatian gifts and merchandise are available for purchase from a variety of vendors in the marketplace.
+Attendees can enjoy cooking demonstrations of traditional foods by Croatian chefs.
 Numerous booths feature authentic Croatian cuisine, crafts for kids, genealogy and informative lectures and craft demonstrations.
-Visitors can enjoy a tasting of wines from various Croatian-American vintners from Washington and California in the CroatiaFest Wine Cellars.
+Visitors can enjoy a tasting of wines from various Croatian American vintners from Washington and California in the CroatiaFest Wine Cellars.
 The office of the Croatian Consulate assists with passports, visas and official government documents.
-Festivities begin at Seattle Center Armory with opening ceremonies at noon and is free and open to the public.
+Festivities begin in the Seattle Center Armory with opening ceremonies at noon.

 This event is free and open to the public.

 CroatiaFest is a 501(c)(3) non-profit organization.
-Since its inception in 2004, CroatiaFest’s mission is to promote and preserve Croatian culture and to educate future generations of Croatian Americans and the general public with the richness and beauty of Croatian Culture and Croatian American contributions to the building of the United States of America.
-With the Honorary Croatian Consul to the State of Washington, Dr. Frank Brozovich, and the support of the Croatian-American community of the Pacific Northwest and Canada CroatiaFest is able to present Croatian culture, history, cuisine, music, original traditional costumes and dance to the thousands of festival attendees and to the hundreds of visitors to the Seattle Center campus.
+Since its inception in 2004, CroatiaFest’s mission is to promote and preserve Croatian culture and to educate future generations of Croatian Americans and the general public with the richness and beauty of Croatian culture and Croatian American contributions to the building of the U.S. With the Honorary Croatian Consul to the State of Washington, Dr. Frank Brozovich, and the support of the Croatian American community of the Pacific Northwest and Canada, CroatiaFest is able to present Croatian culture, history, cuisine, music, original traditional costumes and dance to the thousands of festival attendees and the hundreds of visitors of the Seattle Center campus.